 One of the most difficult challenges I face is providing enough soil amendments for my garden.
 I can’t make nearly enough compost, and I would rather make my own than buy it.
 You never really know what you’re going to get when you buy composted manure at the store.

-Farmers have solved this dilemma with livestock since the beginning of time.
+Farmers have solved the soil amendment dilemma with livestock since the beginning of time.
 And chickens are probably the most common animal kept for this purpose.

 For every three laying hens, you get an average of two eggs per day.
 So three hens would be enough for 14 eggs per week.

-2. Once you start eating great tasting, fresh eggs, your family will likely want more.
+- Once you start eating great tasting, fresh eggs, your family will likely want more.

 So it’s better to estimate for the minimum rather than the average.
 That way you’ll probably have enough.

 The other point that Ussery makes is it’s always better to start small and work your way up than to start big and maybe get overwhelmed.